PrairieLearn/PrairieLearn/docs/assessment.md

 After the eight submissions above the student has achieved maximum points for the question.
 They can continue to answer the question for additional practice but they cannot earn any more points for it.

-## Question scoring for `Exam` assessments
+## Question scoring details for `Exam` assessments

-Assessments with `"type": "Exam"` are designed to test students' knowledge of course material.
-Students can retry questions for reduced points, so long as `allowRealTimeGrading` is true (the default).
-This section describes in detail how repeated attempts are scored, assuming that the question has `autoPoints` set to a list of values.
+This section describes in detail how repeated attempts are scored for `Exam` questions, assuming that the question has `autoPoints` set to a list of values.
+See [Question points for `Exam` assessments] for a high-level overview.

 The important question configuration setting is: